 My work has evolved and taken many different forms over the past 25 years, but at the core of everything I do is my commitment to the emotional growth and well-being of children and youth in our schools, communities, and homes.

-Hannah’s work with children has been shared and highlighted in distinguished venues across the country, including the Senate of Canada, multiple universities, as well as national and international conferences.
-Hannah was the recipient of the 2011 Celebration of People Education Award for her development of inclusive education programs for the city of Ottawa.
+Hannah received the City of Ottawa’s annual Celebration of People Education Award, which recognized her expertise in developing innovative inclusive programs and resources.
+Her work with children has been shared and highlighted in distinguished venues across the country, including the Senate of Canada, multiple universities, as well as national and international conferences.

 As the founder of celebrated experiential discovery programs at Dandelion DanceTM and Tournesol, Hannah has spent over twenty-five years developing and delivering programs for children and youth.
 She is a Neufeld course facilitator, delivers professional development services across the country, provides emotional health consulting to schools, and speaks at national and international conferences about the power of bringing more feeling and human connection into the classroom.

 Hannah is married and has three children.
 She lives on the West Coast of Canada.